Stability and cyclicity of polycycles in non-smooth planar vector fields: Introduction and description of the results

 \section{Introduction and description of the results}

-The field of Dynamic Systems had developed and now have many branches, being one of them the field of \emph{non-smooth vector fields}, a common frontier between mathematics, physics and engineering.
+The field of Dynamic Systems has developed and now have many branches, being one of them the field of \emph{non-smooth vector fields} (also known as piecewise vector fields, or Filippov systems), a common frontier between mathematics, physics and engineering.
 See \cites{Andronov,Filippov} for the pioneering works in this area.
+For applications, see \cites{Jef1,Jef2,Jef3} and the references therein.
+In this paper we are interested in the \emph{qualitative theory} of non-smooth vector fields.
+More precisely, in the qualitative theory of polycycles in non-smooth vector fields.
 A polycycle is a simple closed curve composed by a collection of singularities and regular orbits, inducing a first return map.
-There are many works in the literature about polycycles in smooth vector fields, take for example some works about its stability \cites{Cherkas,Dulac1923,Soto}, the number of limit cycles which bifurcates from it \cites{Mourtada,Dumortier,HanWuBi}, the displacement maps \cites{HolmesHeteroclinic,GuckHolmes,PerkoHeteroclinic,Duff} and some bifurcation diagrams \cite{Dumortier}.
-As far as we know, there are not many works in the literature about the extension of well established results of smooth vector fields to the non-smooth realm.
-Take for example the relatively new extension of the Poincar\'e-Bendixson theory to non-smooth vector fields \cite{PB}.
+There are many works in the literature about polycycles in smooth vector fields, take for example some works about its stability \cites{Cherkas,Dulac1923,Soto,GasManMan}, the number of limit cycles which bifurcates from it \cites{Mourtada,DumRouRou,HanWuBi,YeCaiLo,DumMorRou}, the displacement maps \cites{HolmesHeteroclinic,GuckHolmes,PerkoHeteroclinic,Duff} and some bifurcation diagrams \cites{DumRouRou,Mourtada2}.
+There are also some literature about polycycles in non-smooth vector fields, dealing for example with bifurcation diagrams \cites{AndGomNov,NovTeiZel,NovRon} and the Dulac problem \cite{AndJefMarTei}.

-Therefore, the main goal of this paper is to extend to the realm of non-smooth vector fields some of the results established about polycycles in smooth vector fields.
-To do this, we lay, as in the smooth case, mainly in the idea of obtaining global properties of a polycycle from local properties of its singularities.
-Based on the works \cites{Mourtada,Dumortier}, of Mourtarda, and \cite{Douglas}, of Andrade, Gomide and Novaes, we established some results about the stability of a polycycle and the number of limit cycles which bifurcates from it.
-Take for example any of the two polycycles $\Gamma$ given by Figure~\ref{Fig19}.
+The goal of this paper is to extend to non-smooth vector fields three results about polycycles in smooth vector fields.
+To do this, we lay, as in the smooth case, mainly in the idea of obtaining global properties of the polycycle from local properties of its singularities.
+For a brief description of the obtained results, let $Z$ be a non-smooth vector field with a polycycle $\Gamma^n$ with $n$ singularities $p_i$, each of them being either a hyperbolic saddle or a tangential singularity.
+For each $p_i$, we associated a positive real number $r_i$ such that if $r_i>1$ (resp. $r_i<1$), then $p_i$ locally contract (resp. repels) the flow.
+Our first main result deals with the stability of $\Gamma^n$, stating that if $r(\Gamma^n)=\prod_{i=1}^{n}r_i$ is such that $r(\Gamma^n)>1$ (resp. $r(\Gamma^n)<1)$, then the polycycle contract (resp. repels) the flow.
+Our second and third main results deals with the number of limit cycles that can bifurcate from $\Gamma^n$.
+More precisely, in our second main result we state sufficient conditions so that the cyclicity of $\Gamma^n$ is one and in our third main result we state sufficient conditions so that the cyclicity of $\Gamma^n$ is at least $n$.